f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

 Creating a Tenant via API
 =========================

 Tenant creation via the API is as simple as defining the parameters below and sending the POST to the rSeries out-of-band IP address.
 The API call below will create a tenant; many of the fields are defined as variables in Postman.
-That way the API calls don't have to be rewritten for different tenant names or IP addressing, or images, and they can be reused easily and adapated to any environment.
+That way the API calls don't have to be rewritten for different tenant names or IP addressing, or images, and they can be reused easily and adapted to any environment.
 In the example below, the **running-state** will be set for **Configured** and then a subsequent API call will set it to **Deployed**, but this could all be done via a single API call.
 This is done to show how changes can be made to the tenant status after its created.

 .. code-block:: bash